Xilinx/vck190-base-trd/docs/source/run/run-dashboard.rst

    then double check your network connection.
 If DHCP is not available and auto-assigment of an IP address times out, you can use a private network and start the bokeh server as follows.
-User is requeired to use sudo while running any of trd-dashboard or jupyter-lab.
+User is required to use sudo while running trd-dashboard or jupyter-lab.
 It is adviced to use systemctl to start the abover services as shown below.

 Setting up a private network